jinyangli/pathway2ai/README.md

 Pytorch's linear algebra operations such as matrix multiplication use existing third-party fast libraries.
 For example, when running on CPU, Pytorch typically uses Intel's [MKL](https://en.wikipedia.org/wiki/Math_Kernel_Library) library.
 When running on GPU, Pytorch uses NVIDIA CUDA libraries such as [cuDNN](https://developer.nvidia.com/cudnn) or [cuBLAS](https://developer.nvidia.com/cublas#:~:text=The%20cuBLAS%20library%20contains%20extensions,improvements%20and%20new%20GPU%20architectures.)
 These libraries parallelize operations over a single GPU device or a single multicore-CPU-machine using multiple cores and vector instrincs.
 However, what if we want to further parallelize across multiple GPU devices or multiple machines?
 Doing so is beyond the capabilities of existing math libraries like MKL, cuDNN/cuBLAS.
 In particular, when computation is cut into pieces and spread across different machines,  we need to explicitly communicate input, output or intermediate data between different machines.
 In this exercise, we will get our hands dirty on how to parallelize computation across different machines.

 Pytorch closely follows the parallel programming paradigm of [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) (message-passing interface).
-Under this model, the program starts by launching a given number of worker processes,  each of which performs its execution from the same given entry point function.
+Under this model, the program starts by launching multiple worker processes, each of which performs its execution from the same given entry point function.
+Each worker process performs a piece of the computation, communicating their inputs/intermediate results/outputs using the so-called collective communication primitives, such as broadcast, scatter, gather, all\_reduce etc. You can read more about them in the Pytorch [documentation](https://pytorch.org/docs/stable/distributed.html), or the [tutorial](https://pytorch.org/tutorials/intermediate/dist_tuto.html).

+For this exercise, complete [dist.py]((https://github.com/jinyangli/pathway2ai/blob/master/dist.py).

-Look at the following code segment in the main function:
+First, let's look at the following code segment in the main function:
 ```
 os.environ["MASTER_ADDR"] = "localhost"
 os.environ["MASTER_PORT"] = "9999"